 Not only can drinking too much coffee create ill effects in the short-term — some of the symptoms of overcaffeination are headaches, dizziness, and nausea — but consistently having too much of this drink could increase a person’s risk of developing cardiovascular disease.

 How much is “too much” for the heart?
-This is the question that scientists at the University of South Australia in Adelaide aimed to answer in their new study, the findings of which now appear in The American Journal of Clinical Nutrition.
+This is the question that scientists at the University of South Australia in Adelaide aimed to answer in their new study, the findings of which now appear in

 The researchers build on previous studies indicating that people with a specific variant of the gene CYP1A2, which plays a key role in caffeine metabolism, metabolize this substance less efficiently.
 This can put them at an increased risk of developing high blood pressure (hypertension) and cardiovascular disease.